-- Identify lands to be managed in accordance with this BMP; - Provide a framework for the management of biodiversity in the RWEAs and Open Cut Revegetation Areas; - Provide a clear, concise set of management actions and a schedule for the coordinated and effective delivery of biodiversity enhancement; - Define realistic Completion Criteria for RWEAs and Open Cut Revegetation Areas that can be quantitatively evaluated through a seasonally based monitoring program; - Define a seasonally based monitoring program suitable for determining management success (or otherwise); - Provide suitable contingency measures and associated trigger action response plans (TARP) that adequately address any deviation from the Completion Criteria; and - Define the responsibilities for implementing, reviewing and reporting on the BMP.
+- Identify lands to be managed in accordance with this BMP; - Provide a framework for the management of biodiversity in the RWEAs and in the North Wambo Creek Diversion (NWCD); - Provide a clear, concise set of management actions and a schedule for the coordinated and effective delivery of biodiversity enhancement; - Define realistic Completion Criteria for RWEAs that can be quantitatively evaluated through a seasonally based monitoring program; - Define a seasonally based monitoring program suitable for determining management success (or otherwise); - Provide suitable contingency measures and associated trigger action response plans (TARP) that adequately address any deviation from the Completion Criteria; and - Define the responsibilities for implementing, reviewing and reporting on the BMP.

-This BMP applies to all activities undertaken within WCPL's mining authorisations and approved mining areas (Figure 2) that may impact on biodiversity as well as biodiversity in WCPL's RWEAs and Open Cut Revegetation Areas (Figure 9, Section 4.1).
+This BMP applies to all activities undertaken within WCPL's mining authorisations and approved mining areas (Figure 2) that may impact on biodiversity as well as biodiversity in WCPL's RWEAs and the NWCD Revegetation Areas (Figure 5, Section 4.1).

-This BMP has been prepared to address the requirements detailed in WCPL's statutory approvals and Conservation Agreements (CAs) for biodiversity management and provides management actions for those areas identified in Figure 9 (Section 4.1).
+This BMP has been prepared to address the requirements detailed in WCPL's statutory approvals and the CAs for biodiversity management and provides management actions for those areas identified in Figure 5 (Section 4.1).